-LICENSED EARLY CARE: AFFORDABILITY

-Child care costs are unaffordable for most families in our region.
+LICENSED EARLY CARE: AFFORDABILITY Child care costs are unaffordable for most families in our region.
 Families with two young children who make the regional median income spend up to 34 percent of their income on child care.
 The Washington State Department of Commerce states child care should cost no more than seven percent of a family's income.

-42%

-the percent of income paid to child care by families of color (median income of \$54,310 a year) in Inland Northwest Washington, compared to 32 percent paid by white families (median income of \$71,088 a year).
+the percent of income paid to child care by families of color (median income of \$54,310 a year) in the Inland Northwest region, compared to 32 percent paid by white families (median income of \$71,088 a year).

-Price by Age Group

 Yearly Price

-Infants (<1 year old) \$9,408
+Infants (<1 year old) \$11,640

-Toddlers (1-2 years old) \$9,036
+Toddlers (1-2 years old) \$10,572

-Preschoolers (3-5 years old) \$8,760
+Preschoolers (3-5 years old) \$9,720

 Average net price for Spokane Falls Community College \$6,135

+Price by Age Group

 The average cost of early care across all ages is higher than the cost of attending Spokane Falls Community College full-time.

-LICENSED EARLY CARE: QUALITY Quality child care provides safe, loving, and stimulating environments for young children.
+LICENSED EARLY CARE: QUALITY

+Quality child care provides safe, loving, and stimulating environments for young children.
 Many early learning programs in the Inland Northwest region have achieved a quality rating.
 However, quality care has a financial cost that varies by age.
 Families with infants and toddlers might not be able to afford quality care and may also have a more difficult time finding available slots in quality care programs.

 Researchers have found that children who receive quality child care enter school with better math, language, and social skills.
-Regional Access to Quality Care by Age